Explore your options

 An apprenticeship is a commitment between an apprentice (the student), Unitec (the trainer) and an employer (the mentor) to combine study with work experience.
 It’s the best way to complete the set number of hours of theory and practice you need to become qualified and registered in your trade.

-Whether you want to start an apprenticeship or you’re already doing an apprenticeship, Unitec’s carpentry courses and building courses are closely linked with the industry to give you the theoretical skills that employers need.
+Whether you want to start an apprenticeship or you’re already doing one, Unitec’s carpentry courses and building courses are closely linked with the industry to give you the theoretical skills that employers need.
 Study the New Zealand Certificate in Carpentry and the Unitec Apprenticeship Training Trust could help you find an apprenticeship.

 Watch Unitec student Tuiti about how he combines study at Unitec with his on-site practical experience.